PACTCare/Stars-Network/WHITEPAPER.md

 S stands for the number of locked up tokens and T is the lock up time.
 This leads to a high incentive to lock up your tokens as long as possible and therefore means more voting power requires living with your decisions for longer.
 Furthermore, the user can decide how to allocate his voting power, which means he could theoretically use the complete voting power on a single vote.

-Similar Captain’s Log and Starbridge provider need to put a certain number of tokens at stake to be listed as potential candidates.
-If they get successfully elected and act malicious, they will lose all their staked tokens.
+Similarly, the Captain’s Log and Starbridge providers need to put a certain number of tokens at stake to be listed as potential candidates.
+If they get successfully elected and act maliciously, they will lose all their staked tokens.
 This is especially important for the proof-of-authority based Captain’s Log setup, where a system which only puts the identity at stake might not be a sufficient incentive to deliver the most secure network. [\[24\]][24]

 <h3 id="identity">
   Identity at Stake
 </h3>

-In general, the Star Network is able to store transaction in a clear and potentially [\[25\]][25] legally binding way.
+In general, the Stars Network is able to store transactions in a clear and potentially [\[25\]][25] legally binding way.
 But, at the same time, it can also be used under complete anonymity.
 Knowing that legally binding contracts are sufficient in a lot of use cases, the first iteration of the Stars Network will focus on supporting these legal structures.

 Let’s take the example of a delete request.
 Normally, changing the license code on Starlog would automatically delete the related content on Starspace.
 However, a malicious party might suppress a successful execution of this request.
-But since the malicious party, as well as the request, are publicly immutable logged, it’s easy to take appropriate steps to sue the specific persons or legal entity.
+But since the malicious party, as well as the request, are publicly immutably logged, it’s easy to take appropriate steps to sue the specific persons or legal entity.
 Another example of this legal application are hash-based ownership rights.

-To support this legal structure, the Stars Network implements decentralized authentication services, like for example Civic [\[26\]][26] or SelfKey [\[27\]][27].
+To support this legal structure, the Stars Network implements decentralized authentication services, such as Civic [\[26\]][26] or SelfKey [\[27\]][27].
 A fully verified identity gets a higher voting power, compared to an entirely anonymous token holder.
 The following equation represents the voting power VP of a verified user.

 ```
 (T*2)² * S = VP
 ```

-By multiplying the lock-up time by two, the verified users receive the same voting power like an anonymous user by staking their tokens for half the time.
+By multiplying the lock-up time by two, verified users receive the same voting power as an anonymous user receives, by staking their tokens for only half the time.

 <h3 id="development">
   Development Incentive
 </h3>

 Today most distributed ledger projects either don’t offer an incentive for developers to contribute to the core protocol or they offer financial grants via foundations.
 The Stars Network tries to integrate this incentive layer into the core protocol itself.
-Developers can present a selected group of the protocol detailed development proposals.
-If these proposals are excepted and after the code is integrated into the core protocol, the developers will be incentivized through inflation funding.
+Developers can present a selected group (e.g. Admirals) of the protocol detailed development proposals.
+If these proposals are accepted and after the code is integrated into the core protocol, the developers will be incentivized through inflation funding.
 The goal of this is to create a much bigger incentive to keep developing the protocol layer.
 For example, a one percent inflation of Ethereum to develop Ethereum 2.0 would offer an enormous incentive to developers worldwide to develop this upgrade.

 ## Conclusion